 manager

-The manager also is the employee; corresponding data are stored in a member emp object manager.
-To closely reading person it can be and it is obvious, but here nothing speaks the program, that the manager is at the same time and the employee.
+The manager also is the employee; appropriate data are stored in a member emp object manager.
+To attentively reading person it can be and it is obvious, but here nothing speaks the program, that the manager is at the same time and the employee.
 The correct approach - obviously to specify, that the manager is the employee.

 manager

 Simple classes, such as employee and manager, as a rule do not represent the big interest and are not especially useful.
-That that is required representation of the information in the form of suitable type with a corresponding set of the operations reflecting the concept to us is.
-We wish to make it, not penetrating in details of concrete realization.
+That is required to us is a representation of the information in the form of suitable type with an appropriate set of the operations mirroring the concept.
+We wish to make it, not penetrating in a detail of concrete implementation.
 For example:

 employee